danmichaelo/quitesimplexmlelement/README.md

 The `QuiteSimpleXMLElement` class is a small wrapper around the `SimpleXMLElement` class.
 It was formerly known as `CustomXMLElement`.
 The main reason for developing the class was to let objects returned by the `xpath()` method inherit namespaces from the original object.

+Note: If you need PHP 5.3 support, please use the `0.4.*` version range.
+PHP 5.3 support was removed in version 0.5.

 Taking an example document,

 ```php